Simulink® provides several techniques for combining signals into a composite signal. For a comparison of techniques, see Composite Signal Techniques.

 Concatenation is on the dimension that you specify with the Concatenate dimension parameter.

-Define one bus object to use for all of the buses that you want to combine into an array of buses.
+Define one bus object for all of the buses that you want to combine into an array of buses.
 For information about defining bus objects, see Create Bus Objects.

 sldemo_bus_arrays_busobject bus object,